zjs81/MeshCore/docs/faq.md

 [Source](https://discord.com/channels/1343693475589263471/1343693475589263474/1350611321040932966)

-### 4.10.
+### 4.11.
 Q: The T-Deck sound is too loud?
-### 4.11.
+### 4.12.
 Q: Can you customize the sound?

-**A:** You can customise the sounds on the T-Deck, just by placing `.mp3` files onto the `root` dir of the SD card. `startup.mp3`, `alert.mp3` and `new-advert.mp3`
+**A:** You can customise the sounds on the T-Deck, by placing `.mp3` files onto the `root` dir of the SD card.
+The files are:

+* `startup.mp3`
+* `error.mp3`
+* `alert.mp3`
+* `new-advert.mp3`
+* `existing-advert.mp3`

-### 4.12.
+### 4.13.
 Q: What is the 'Import from Clipboard' feature on the t-deck and is there a way to manually add nodes without having to receive adverts?

 **A:** 'Import from Clipboard' is for importing a contact via a file named 'clipboard.txt' on the SD card.
 The opposite, is in the Identity screen, the 'Card to Clipboard' menu, which writes to 'clipboard.txt' so you can share yourself (call these 'biz cards', that start with "meshcore://...")

+### 4.14.
+Q: How to capture a screenshot on T-Deck?

+**A:** To capture a screenshot on a T-Deck, long press the top-left corner of the screen.
+The screenshot is saved to the microSD card, if one is inserted into the device.

 ---